-Figure 33: Manage Diver Screen
+Figure 31: Manage Diver Screen

 - 1. Create Diver Allows the user to create a new diver.
 The user will then be able to insert a new username, password, password hint, and photo. - 2.
+Delete Diver Allows the user to delete an existing diver.
+A confirmation box will be presented to confirm this action.
+Note: No password is required for this operation. - 3.
 Edit Diver Allows the user to edit an existing diver.
-The password for that diver account will be requested before any editing is allowed. - 3.
-Edit Diver Alarms The Dive Master can edit specific alarms for the selected diver. - 4.
-Delete Diver - Allows the user to delete an existing diver.
-A confirmation box will be presented to confirm this action.
-Note: No password is required for this operation. - 5.
+The password for that diver account will be requested before any editing is allowed. - 4.
+Edit Diver Alarms The Dive Master can edit specific alarms for the selected diver. - 5.
 Diver Name The name given to a diver. - 6.
-Modem ID The ID of the diver modem.
-(Displayed on the LED on the bottom of the modem). - 7.
-Choose / Clear Photo The Choose Photo button accesses any onboard/attached camera to take or choose photos (See Choose Photo for Details).
+Modem ID The ID of the diver modem (Displayed on the LED on the bottom of the modem). - Choose / Clear Photo The Choose Photo button accesses any onboard/attached camera to take or choose photos (See Choose Photo for Details).
 The Clear Photo button clears the current image.
 The photo area also provides drag and drop support allowing JPEG and PNG files to be dropped on this location. - 8.
 OK / Cancel The OK button will save the changes and the CANCEL button will revert to the original data.

 When clicking on any diver icon, the associated data will be displayed on the right side of the screen.
-The Edit Diver Alarms, and Delete Diver buttons will also activate.
+The Edit Diver, Edit Diver Alarms, and Delete Diver buttons will also activate.
 The diver data will be READ ONLY until the Edit Diver button is pressed.
 When the Edit Diver button is pressed, all fields can be edited, including the associated picture.

-When the Edit Diver Alarms button is pressed, the Diver Alarms screen is displayed (Figure 34).
+When the Edit Diver Alarms button is pressed, the Diver Alarms screen is displayed (Figure 32).
 For quick reference, the global alarm settings are displayed below the edit fields in the Diver Alarms screen.
 The OK button will save the changes and the Cancel button will discard any changes.
 Check any boxes for alarms you wish to set and then fill in the alarm value.
 The units displayed can be toggled between U.S. (Pounds per Square Inch (PSI), Feet, Fahrenheit) and Metric (Bar, Meters, Celsius) by clicking the Toggle Units button.